Paco Nathan‘s column covers themes that include open source, "intelligence is a team sport", and "implications of massive latent hardware".

 Speaking of DSPs, while in London I also got to interview Gary Brown at Intel AI about their work producing new forms of hardware for the edge.
 Intel has released the OpenVINO toolkit to deploy ML models in low-power applications, similar to what Pete’s team at Google is doing.
 For example in the general, case cameras keep getting smarter, whether we’re talking about security or retail or medical imaging and ML models are becoming embedded in cameras.
 Extending on that example, factories are becoming upgraded to “visual factories” using these kinds of latent camera+ML hardware.
 In other words, the factory infrastructure itself can detect hazards and issue safety warning on site – with no need to send all the data up to the cloud and back.
 Subsequently, aggregated data or metadata can be sent to the cloud for post-processing.

-As a callback to edge data rate stats above: Gary described the outlook over the next five years, where the value of AI inference is projected to grow 25–30% yr/yr, with most of that growth at the edge rather than in datacenters.
+As a callback to edge data rate stats above: Gary described the outlook over the next five years, where the value of AI inference is projected to grow 25–30% yr/yr, with most of that growth at the edge rather than in data centers.

-To put this all in context: Pete described how to leverage massive latent hardware which exists today at scale; Gary described how newer forms of hardware are pushing those effects to much larger scale; and Amy described how to leverage these advances for “intelligence as a team sport”, i.e., not having to wait for magical AI algorithms which perform unimaginable tricks without people in the mix.
-Instead, plan all of your technology rollout in terms of teams of people + machines, then adjust the mix as needed.
+To put this all in context: Pete described how to leverage massive latent hardware which exists today at scale; Gary described how newer forms of hardware are pushing those effects to a much larger scale; and Amy described how to leverage these advances for “intelligence as a team sport”, i.e., not having to wait for magical AI algorithms which perform unimaginable tricks without people in the mix.
+Instead, plan all of your technology rollouts in terms of teams of people + machines, then adjust the mix as needed.

 Interestingly, rather than data munging – on which data science teams allegedly spend +80% of their time – these edge AI applications take data directly into the hardware.
-That’s a significant change in process and engineering assumptions, one which has impact at the yottabyte scale described above.
+That’s a significant change in process and engineering assumptions, one which has an impact at the yottabyte scale described above.